 What do you know about the man with the shiny nose?

 The community was welcomed to join Professor Kari Lie Dorer from the Norwegian Department for an interactive quiz filled with “uffda’s” and “Um Yah Yah’s” in Tomson Hall 280.
 Prizes were given to both the best score and randomly to those who participate.
-After the quiz, all were welcome to celebrate Dorer’s publication, Muus vs. Muus: The Scandal that Shook Norwegian America.
+After the quiz, celebrate Dorer’s publication, Muus vs. Muus: The Scandal that Shook Norwegian America.

 Amongst others, Norwegian Department scholar-students will be presenting research that they have conducted within the Collaborative Undergraduate Research & Inquiry program of the College

-Professor Kari Lie Dorer will give a “lightning talk” on the histories of St. Olaf’s founding in Viking Theatre from 4:30 – 4:50pm as part of Ole Talks during St. Olaf Homecoming & Family Weekend.
+Professor Kari Lie Dorer’s “lightning talk” on the histories of St. Olaf’s founding in Viking Theatre from 4:30 – 4:50pm as part of Ole Talks during St. Olaf Homecoming & Family Weekend.

 It was displayed in the main exhibition area, known as the White City, while non-white cultures were segregated into a separate section that featured so- called “human zoos,” where Indigenous peoples, including several American tribes and the Sami, were put on display.